-Student Name: Date:
+Sti ident Name:

+Da te:

-1. Please identify the required U of U course you would like the instructor and Program Director to consider for substitution:
+1. Please identify the required U of U course you would like the instructor and Program Director to consider for substitution: Course Number:

+Course Title:

-Course Title: Number of Credit Hours:
+Number of Credit Hours:

 2. Please identify the course considered to be equivalent to the U of U course: Course Number:

+Course Title:

+Number of Credit Hours:

+Institution where taken:

+Date course taken:

+Grade in course: